 Wonderlab is hands on interactive gallery all about the science of light and sound.
 It is all about experimenting with science.
 Your class will think like scientists; touch, try and photograph their experiences as they navigate your way through more than 20 mind-bending exhibits.

 The science shows are lively and interactive.
 They explore the science of light and sound through experiments involving audience participation.

-Sound Days (Keystage 2 & 3) students will experience sound as they’ve never heard it before.
-Walk in the footsteps of a sound engineer as your class explores the beautiful world of sound waves hidden in music in Bring the Thunder science show.
+Bring the Thunder is suitable for Key stage 2 & 3, students will experience sound as they’ve never heard it before.
+Walk in the footsteps of a sound engineer as your class explores the beautiful world of sound waves hidden in music.

-Light days (Keystage 2) Explore how to take the perfect picture of the universe, uncover the hidden dangers of Egyptian tombs, all through the power of light in Light it up! science show.
-Discover about the light we can’t see with a visit to the Ultra violet room and make water appear to flow backwards all with the power of light.
+Explore how to take the perfect picture of the universe, uncover the hidden dangers of Egyptian tombs, all through the power of light in Light it up! science show suitable for Key stage 2.
+Discover about the light we can’t see with a visit to the Ultra violet room and make water appear to flow backwards all with the power of light in Wonderlab gallery.

-Light and Shadow days (Early Years & Keystage 1) Join us for a shadow adventure through the enchanted wood.
+Early Years & Keystage 1 can join us for a shadow adventure through the enchanted wood.
 Find out about the mystery of the Cottingley fairies and fly through a world of light and shadow in the storytelling adventure.

 Details of more sessions for all Key Stages are available on our website.

 All group sizes are welcome

 Some sessions take place in our classroom, others take place on gallery as appropriate.